szogyenyid/szogyenyid.github.io/_posts/2023-08-23-local-env-with-tilt.md

 For our local Kubernetes cluster, we'll leverage Kind (Kubernetes in Docker) and the ctlptl-registry for container image management.

-To set up the cluster, execute the following ctlptl script:
+To set up the cluster, execute the following shell script:

 ```bash
 PROJECT_NAME="my-local-project"